Vaayamoodi Summa Iru Da

 "Vaayamoodi Summa Iru Da" is an Indian Tamil-language song, composed by K, with lyrics written by Madhan Karky and sung by Aalap Raju for the soundtrack album of the 2011 Indian film Mugamoodi.
 The song was shot in Switzerland, featuring the lead actors, were choreographed by Radhika.

 It was released on 1 August 2012 as the lead single from the album, through Saregama.
 The song has both strings and guitar versions.
-The song was also released in Telugu as "Gadiyaram", with lyrics written by Vanamali.
 Upon release, the song received positive reviews by audience and critics.
 The track also topped the charts and FM stations.

 Production

 Composition

 The first song recorded for the film was the romantic song "Vaayamoodi Summa Iru Da".
 In late July 2011, K recorded the track, written by Madhan Karky.
 Karky revealed that the song is one of the best song he worked.
 K revealed that he met Aalap for recording the track, as per Karky's suggestion.
 Karky introduced small beautiful words in the song.
 The track "Vaayamoodi Summa Iru Da" had two versions– string and guitar.
 As both K and director Mysskin liked the string version, it was used in the film.
 K stated that Keba Jeremiah performed guitar version and he gave a new colour to the song.
 For giving Spanish unplugged feel, they recorded guitar version and used in the film.
 Chennai String section were conducted by B Yensone.
 The song was recorded at Kalasa Studio, Chennai, with 25–30 string players.